oryselias/crypto.io/README.md

 # Cryptocurrency Tracker with React JS, Material UI and Chart JS

 ## Description
-Cryptocurrency Tracker App with full responsive functionality.
+Crypto.io is a Cryptocurrency Tracker App with full responsive functionality.
 The App allows users to track the current prices of their favourite cryptocurrencies and the price history over various time spans.

 ## Built with